spawnfest/spider-sense/README.md

 - Directions of links are not displayed
 - A compiler error will show after attempting to compile a Hex dependency
-- Large enough projects may have so many nodes and links that the browser tab hangs up or crashes

 # Future Work

-- Filtering options to show only your application code
 - Expand the graph to traverse Hex dependency code
 - Running the web UI as a `mix` task directly from the target application